JOINT SDG FUND

 Following the UN Food Systems Summit (UNFSS) in 2021, National Food System Convenors called for a global funding mechanism to support the shift of national food systems transformation pathways from consultations and political commitments to the implementation of innovative interventions and systems impact.

-In response, the Joint SDG Fund Food Systems Transformation Window was established through a partnership between the UN Food Systems Coordination Hub and the Joint SDG Fund Secretariat.
-This initiative leverages the strengths of both the UNFSS process—including national pathways, National Convenors, and the Ecosystem of Support (such as UNFSS coalitions)—and the UN Development System Reform, which strengthens efforts through UN Resident Coordinator leadership, enhanced UN Country Team coordination, revised UN Sustainable Development Cooperation Frameworks (UNSDCFs), and insights from the SDG Summit.
+In response, the Joint SDG Fund Food Systems Transformation Window was established in 2024 by the Joint SDG Fund Operational Steering Committee for a 5-year period.
+Through a partnership between the UN Food Systems Coordination Hub and the Joint SDG Fund Secretariat, this initiative leverages the strengths of both the UNFSS process – including national pathways, National Convenors, and the Ecosystem of Support (such as UNFSS Coalitions of Action) – and the UN Development System Reform, which strengthens efforts through UN Resident Coordinator leadership, enhanced UN Country Team coordination, revised UN Sustainable Development Cooperation Frameworks (UNSDCFs), and insights from the SDG Summit.
+To read more: Investment Strategy and Terms of Reference.

 Objectives